Will UKMLA be Harder Than PLAB?

 Conclusion

-Good luck on your journey toward becoming a doctor in the UK!
+Best of luck on your journey to practicing medicine in the UK!